fairdataihub/FAIRshare-Docs/docs/curate-and-share/add-zenodo-metadata.md

   - This is the name of your dataset.
 - **Authors** \*
   - **Name (s)** \*
-    - This is the name(s) of the author(s) of your research software.
+    - This is the name(s) of the author of your research software.
 This should be in the format `Family name(s), given name(s)`.
   - **Affiliation** \*
-    - This is the affiliation of the author(s) of your research software.
+    - This is the affiliation of the author of your research software.
   - ORCID
-    - This is the ORCID of the author(s) of your research software.
+    - This is the ORCID of the author of your research software.
 - **Description** \*
   - This is a short description of your dataset.
 Use a description that is identifiable.
 This will be shown in the dataset selection screen on Zenodo.
 - Version